yordanoswuletaw/amharic-ngram-autocomplete/README.md

 ## Features

 - **N-Gram Based Predictions**: Supports unigram, bigram, trigram and n-gram models to generate context-aware suggestions.
-- **Amharic Language Support**: Handles the unique structure and highly morphological nature of Amharic text.
+- **Amharic Language Support**: Handles the structure and highly morphological nature of Amharic text.
 - **Tokenization**: Includes an Amharic-specific tokenizer to handle words and punctuation correctly.
 - **Smoothing Techniques**: Implements smoothing methods (e.g., Laplace smoothing) to address the issue of zero probabilities.
 - **Scalable Design**: Can be trained on large datasets for improved accuracy.